puzzleshark/contextcad/README.md

 (`a_shape` and `some_other_shape` remain unchanged)

 The difference between this and a pure "direct" API, is that:
-1. There are different contexts (workbenches) which manage different tools you have access to.
+1. There are different contexts which manage different tools you have access to.
 2. Each context lives on a plane, which sets the local coordinate system.
 3. These contexts automatically manage the GUI CAD view.